canonical/content-cache-k8s-operator/docs/tutorials/getting-started.md

 hello-kubecon-0                 0/2     Running   0          36s
 ```

 Run [`juju status`](https://juju.is/docs/olm/juju-status) to see the current status of the deployment.
-In the Unit list, you can see that Indico is waiting:
+In the Unit list, you can see that Content-cache-k8s is blocked:

 ```bash
 content-cache-k8s/0*  blocked   idle   10.1.97.227         Required config(s) empty: backend, site